 You can avoid the the hunger by stockpiling food, but how do you protect that food and then access it when unexpected and fast rising flood waters suddenly hit your neighborhood?

 Answer: When heavy rains begin, keep your weather radio nearby, and listen for reports of flood warnings, so you can evacuate the area anytime it looks like a flood may strike.
 An electric or gas powered Jon boat or other small, sturdy life raft or boat can be your means of escape, if you simply can’t evacuate in time.

 Prior to evacuation, quickly move your valuables and electronics to an upper-story or attic of your home.
-Also, be sure to hide valuables you can’t take with you upstairs as well, in case looters strike your neighborhood after the flood waters recede, before you can get back to your home.
+Also, be sure to hide valuables you can’t take with you upstairs as well, in case looters strike your neighborhood after the flood waters recede, before you can get back to your home (reach home faster by always having a get home bag with you).
 Hide these valuables behind wall panels, behind insulation if possible, under carpet and floorboards, etc.

 In an effort to fool possible looters, you can even make your home look like it was looted already by flipping furniture over, laying lamps on their sides, throwing papers and books across the floor, and emptying drawers throughout the house, opening cupboards, and finally even breaking a couple (cheap) items and leaving broken glass on the floor, etc. When looters kick in your door or glance through a window, your home will look like it’s already been ransacked.
 Hopefully, they will move on, leaving your home alone.